IBM/maximo-labs/docs/connect_device.md

 5. The DB2 page opens in another tab.
 You may see a second log in dialog labeled `Attention` to change your DB2 password.
 Ignore the second login dialog.
 6. On the DB2 Click top left hamburger button.
 ![Search Entity Types](img/i43.png) &nbsp;
-7. Under Explore click tables -> `BLUADMIN` Find your `IOT_<Device Name>` table.
+7. Under `Explore` click `tables` -> `BLUADMIN` Find your `IOT_<Device Name>` table.
 Click `View Data` button to see the data.
 ![Search Entity Types](img/i44.png) &nbsp;

+Congratulations you have successfully connected a device and have it sending and storing data in Maximo Asset Monitor.
 In the next lab you will view the available dashboards and create new dashboards to monitor your Thingy.